 The aim of the Burtonwood Association is to uphold the memory of the men, women and activities that occurred at RAF Burtonwood, Warrington, England since 1939 to the present day and to record all those achievements and preserve them for further generations.

-The latest edition of the Burtonwood Times was sent out to all e-mail subscribers last week and is at the printers in the UK and USA for printing and distribution.
+The latest edition of the Burtonwood Times was sent out to all e-mail subscribers several weeks ago and the printed version has been mailed to paid up members in both the UK and USA.
 It features a new cover and updated style internally, plus more use of colour.
 Please send any photos or contributions to Aldon at the editorial address on page 2.
 This edition has full details of the New Orleans US Reunion in September, reservation forms, a photo feature by Mason Hise, details of the Madingley US Military Cemetery in the UK at Cambridge and the final installment of Bob Heiss’s memories of his WWII experiences at Burtonwood.

 The History of Lancashire in 70 Objects